-- (1) enabling the consideration of mathematical equivalence as a similarity feature.
+1. Enabling the consideration of mathematical equivalence as a similarity feature.
 Instead of exclusively analyzing presentation information as indexed, e.g., by considering the overlap in presentational tokens, content information allows modifying the query and the indexed information.
-For example, it would become possible to recognize that the expressions $a(\frac{b}{c} + \frac{d}{c})$ and $\frac{a(b+d)}{c}$ have a distance of zero. - (2) allowing the association of mathematical tokens with mathematical concepts.
-For example, linking identifiers, such as E, m, and c, to energy, mass, and speed of light, could enable searching for all formulae that combine all or a subset of the concepts. - (3) enabling the analysis of structural similarity.
-The availability of content information would enable the application of measures, such as derivatives of the tree edit distance, to discover structural similarity, e.g., using λ-calculus.
-This functionality could increase the capabilities of math-based plagiarism detection systems when it comes to identifying obfuscated instances of reused mathematical formulae [11].
+For example, it would become possible to recognize that the expressions $a(\frac{b}{c} + \frac{d}{c})$ and $\frac{a(b+d)}{c}$ have a distance of zero.

+- 2. Allowing the association of mathematical tokens with mathematical concepts.
+For example, linking identifiers, such as E, m, and c, to energy, mass, and speed of light, could enable searching for all formulae that combine all or a subset of the concepts. - 3.
+Enabling the analysis of structural similarity.
+The availability of content information would enable the application of measures, such as derivatives of the tree edit distance, to discover structural similarity, e.g., using λ -calculus.
+This functionality could increase the capabilities of math-based plagiarism detection systems when it comes to identifying obfuscated instances of reused mathematical formulae [10].

-Content information could furthermore enable interactive support functions for consumers and producers of mathematical content.
+Content information could also enable interactive support functions for consumers and producers of mathematical content.
 For example, readers of mathematical documents could be offered interactive computations and visualizations of formulae to accelerate the understanding of STEM documents.
-Authors of mathematical documents could benefit from automated editing suggestions, such as auto completion, reference suggestion, and sanity checks, e.g., type and definiteness checking, similar to the functionality of word processors for natural language texts.
+Authors of mathematical documents could benefit from automated editing suggestions, such as auto-completion, reference suggestions, and sanity checks, e.g., type and definiteness checking, similar to the functionality of word processors for natural language texts.

-Related Work
+Related work

-A variety of tools exist to convert format representations of mathematical formulae.
-However, to our knowledge, Kohlhase et al. presented the only study that evaluated the conversion quality of tools [26].
-Unfortunately, many of the tools evaluated by Kohlhase et al. are no longer available or out of date.
-Watt presents a strategy to preserve formula semantics in TeX to MathML conversions.
-His approach relies on encoding the semantics in custom TeX macros rather than to expand the macros [27].
-Padovani discusses the roles of MathML and TeX elements for managing large repositories of mathematical knowledge [15].
-Nghiem et al. used statistical machine translation to convert presentation to content language [14].
+A variety of tools exists to convert format representations of mathematical formulae.
+However, to our knowledge, Kohlhase et al. [26] presented the only study evaluating the conversion quality of tools.
+Many of the tools evaluated in that study are no longer available or out of date.
+Watt [27] presents a strategy to preserve formula semantics in TEX to MathML conversions.
+His approach relies on encoding the semantics in custom TFX macros rather than to expand the macros.
+Padovani [15] discusses the roles of MathML and TeX elements for managing large repositories of mathematical knowledge.
+Nghiem et al. [13] used statistical machine translation to convert presentation to content language.
 However, they do not consider the textual context of formulae.
-We will present detailed descriptions and evaluation results for specific conversion approaches in Section 4.
+We will present detailed descriptions and evaluation results for specific conversion approaches in section 4.

-Youssef addressed the semantic enrichment of mathematical formulae in presentation language.
-They developed an automated tagger that parses LaTeX formulae and annotates recognized tokens very similarly to Part-Of-Speech (POS) taggers for natural language [28].
-Their tagger currently uses a predefined, contextindependent dictionary to identify and annotate formula components.
-Schubotz et al. proposed an approach to semantically enrich formulae by analyzing their textual context for the definitions of identifiers [22, 24].
+Youssef [28] addressed the semantic enrichment of mathematical formulae in presentation language.
+He developed an automated tagger that parses LATEX formulae and annotates recognized tokens very similarly to part-of-speech (POS) taggers for natural language.
+Their tagger currently uses a predefined, context-independent dictionary to identify and annotate formula components.
+Schubotz et al. [19, 20]

+proposed an approach to semantically enrich formulae by analyzing their textual context for the definitions of identifiers.

-With their 'math in the middle approach', Dehaye et al. envision an entirely different approach to exchanging machine readable mathematical expressions.
-In their vision, independent and enclosed virtual research environments use a standardized format for mathematics to avoid computions and transfers between different systems.
-[6].
+With their 'math in the middle' approach, Dehaye et al. [6] envision an entirely different approach to exchanging machine readable mathematical expressions.
+In their vision, independent and enclosed virtual research environments use a standardized format for mathematics to transfer mathematical expressions and numerical results between different systems.

-For an extensive review of format conversion and retrieval approaches for mathematical formulae, refer to [17, Chapter 2].
+For an extensive review of format conversion and retrieval approaches for mathematical formulae, refer to [18, Chapter 2].